bherbert/tires/README.md

 I'm retired, so I try to get as many miles on a set of tires as I can.  `tires` helps me manage all  that.

-NOTE: This project is a shameless rip-off of the awesome little script by Bret Terpstra named "doing".
+NOTE: This project is a shameless rip-off of the awesome little script by Brett Terpstra named "doing" [link](https://github.com/ttscoff/doing/).

 ## Installation